cchitsiang/awesome-stars/README.md

 - [jamietre/CsQuery](https://github.com/jamietre/CsQuery) - CsQuery is a complete CSS selector engine, HTML parser, and jQuery port for C# and .NET 4.
 - [desandro/masonry](https://github.com/desandro/masonry) - :love_hotel: Cascading grid layout plugin
 - [sorccu/cufon](https://github.com/sorccu/cufon) - Fast text replacement with canvas and VML - no Flash or images required.

-## Hack

-- [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
-This Tool is made for educational purpose only !
-Author will not be responsible for any misuse of this toolkit !

 ## Handlebars